Robert Creamer (political consultant): Project Veritas videos

 Trump senior communications adviser Jason Miller said, "In a totally disqualifying act that is a violent threat to our democracy, Hillary Clinton directly involved herself in inciting violence directed at Trump supporters."
 The statement demanded an investigation into the matter.

 The Clinton campaign said that Project Veritas has "been known to offering misleading video out of context."
 They denied that the Donald Duck costumes were Clinton's idea, stating that:

 While Hillary Clinton can't claim credit for coming up with a duck to highlight how Donald Trump is refusing to release his tax returns, she certainly was amused watching him ride up and down Trump Tower's escalator.

 In June 2017, Creamer, and Democracy Partners filed a lawsuit against O'Keefe and his organization, Project Veritas, seeking a million dollars in damages for various violations of DC and Federal law.
 The case was heard in Federal Court in Washington, DC.
 In September, 2022 a jury ruled against Project Veritas on a claim of fraudulent misrepresentation, awarding $120,000 to Democracy Partners.
-The judge had not yet ruled on some of the damages and claims in the case.
+On August 21, 2026, the United States Court of Appeals for the D.C.
+Circuit reversed the judgment in full.
+The panel held that the First Amendment barred the damages award because the published video's protected content was the principal cause of the contract losses claimed, not the Project Veritas operative's unlawful infiltration of the firm.
+Judge Robert L. Wilkins concurred in part and dissented in part, writing that he would have upheld the fraud verdict with nominal damages and affirmed on the wiretapping claims.
+Counsel for Creamer and Democracy Partners said they disagreed with the ruling and were evaluating next steps.